isabel-searle/pipelines-project/README.md

 I web-scraped Booking.com, Tripadvisor and I did my best with Expedia.
 Expedia has a dynamic website so I had to learn how to use Selenium.
 Nonetheless I've been unable to get the data from Expedia...

+After the web-scraping process I started the analysis process where I could understand that this was not a good idea.
+The paremeters used in Booking.com and Tripadvisor are not comparable so the results are really different between them.

+This is why I started to make a new analysis with the USA dataset, so I added the old dataset and started to clean again.